Approximating Fixpoints of Approximated Functions: Approximated Fixpoints of Approximated Functions

-The fact that normal convergence is sufficient for ensuring convergence of the Mann-Kleene scheme can be interpreted intuitively as the fact that to ensure convergence, the approximations $(f_n)$ need to converge sufficiently fast to $f$.
-In the context of a sampling-based approximation such as model-based reinforcement learning, this corresponds to the need of gaining a sufficiently large number of samples.
-This number can be bounded using quantitative versions of the law of large numbers as we will shortly discuss in \Cref{se:mann-error-algo}.
+Normal convergence intuitively expresses the fact that $(f_n)$ converges sufficiently fast to $f$.
+In the context of a sampling-based approximation such as model-based reinforcement learning, this can be obtained by taking a sufficiently large number of samples.
+As discussed in \Cref{se:mann-error-algo}, this number can be bounded using quantitative versions of the law of large numbers (Bernstein's inequality).